Purpose and Aims of the role

 - A sense of satisfaction

 - Attendance at social events

 What support will I be given?

 - training to support you in your role

 - regular 1:1 support and supervision

 Due to Health and Safety requirements you must be at least 18 years of age to undertake this volunteering role.

-For all roles involving regulated work with children and/or protected adults, Aberlour will require the applicant to submit a PVG Scheme Record or a PVG Scheme Record Update application.
+For all roles involving regulated work with children and/or protected adults, Aberlour will require the applicant to join the Protection of Vulnerable Groups Scheme.
+We will support you to complete this form and submit this as part of our recruitment process.
 This opportunity is subject to the completion of satisfactory references and successful registration on the PVG Scheme.